x1zhu/sp21-cse110-lab4/part1/part1.md

 17. The output will result [2, 4, 6], our original list is [1, 2, 3], and we also passing in a function as our parameter, as you notice that, this function is multiple our original number by 2, thus our final output should be [2, 4, 6].

 18. See part1b-question18.js file

+19. The output is 1 4 3 2.
+Because 1 2 don't have timeout, so it will be printed directly, but 4 3 come with timeout, and 2 with 1000 is greater than 3 with 0, so will print 3 first then print 2.
+Thus, the final output will be 1 4 3 2.